MajorCooke/Doom4Doom/Docs/Readme.txt

                           was used as D4D imp).
 Game balance.
                           Resource gatherer and organizer.
                           Final polishing of visual effects until v2.0.3 release.

+Michaelis               : Ripping, conversion and processing of graphics for
+                          the Heads Up Display.
+Implementation of reticles specific to each weapon/demon, including the charging animations.
+Ripping/processing/implementation of blood
+                          elements in the hud (along with cacodemon HUD hits).
+                          Implementation of multi jump and ledge grabbing.
+                          Added powerups and situation-aware crates.
+                          General SBARINFO & ACS mastermind.

 DrPyspy					: Spider Mastermind & Cyberdemon sound effects.